Investigating Apple's Standing In Technology Hardware, Storage & Peripherals Industry Compared To Competitors - Apple (NASDAQ:AAPL)

 -

-The stock's Price to Earnings ratio of 30.47 is lower than the industry average by 0.87x, suggesting potential value in the eyes of market participants.
+At 30.62, the stock's Price to Earnings ratio is 0.91x less than the industry average, suggesting favorable growth potential.

 -